chrisjbryant/edit-extraction/readme.md

 # Automatic Edit Extraction

+## Important

+As of May 2017, this repository has largely been superseded by the [ERRor ANnotation Toolkit (ERRANT)](https://github.com/chrisjbryant/errant).
+We hence recommend using ERRANT for a more up-to-date edit extraction algorithm.

+***

 This directory contains the minimal amount of code needed to use the automatic edit extraction algorithm described in:

 > Mariano Felice, Christopher Bryant, and Ted Briscoe.
 2016. [**Automatic extraction of learner errors in esl sentences using linguistically enhanced alignments**](http://aclweb.org/anthology/C/C16/C16-1079.pdf).
 In Proceedings of COLING 2016, the 26th International Conference on Computational Linguistics: Technical Papers.
 Osaka, Japan.